Admitting now

 • 01

 Partial opioid agonist that eliminates withdrawal without producing euphoria.
-Standard-of-care medication for opioid detox globally.
+Standard-of-care supportive care for opioid detox globally.

 • 02

-Full opioid agonist used where buprenorphine is clinically unsuitable.
+Full opioid agonist used where support is clinically unsuitable.
 Same standard psychiatric supervision.

 • 03